hbroek/reken/documentation/developer-guide/chapter-4.md

   <li data-text="${insect.item}"></li>
 </ol>
 ```
-In this example above we only show a maximum of 3 li's based on the longer insects array.
+In this example above, we only show a maximum of 3 li's based on the more extended insects array.

 ```html
 <script>